Find Affordable College Courses

 While working on their Bachelor's Degree, music majors at UT Rio Grande Valley accumulate an average of around $19,158 in student debt.

-Full Music at The University of Texas Rio Grande Valley Report
+Read full report on Music at The University of Texas Rio Grande Valley

-With a ranking of #9, Sam Houston State University did quite well on this year’s most popular schools for music students working on their bachelor’s degree.
-Located in the town of Huntsville, SHSU is a public college with a very large student population.
+Sam Houston State University did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
+It came in at #9 on the list.
+Located in the distant town of Huntsville, SHSU is a public college with a fairly large student population.

 Women make up 41% of the music majors at the school.